-Kelly is a professional actor, playwright, singer and violinist based in the Seattle area.
-She was recently seen at UW School of Music’s production of Harry Partch’s opera Oedipus.
+Kelly is a Seattle-based professional actor, playwright, singer and violinist.
+She was last seen at UW School of Music’s production of Harry Partch’s opera Oedipus, and Sound Theatre Company’s Goblin Market.
 Kelly had a reading of her own play at ACT where she was both actor and playwright in REPRESENT!
 A Multicultural Playwrights Festival where her play Creatures of a Day was a winning selection.
 Other theatre credits include The King Stag, Ghostwritten, Inspecting Carol, On Your Way Here (Seattle Repertory Theatre); Our Town (Intiman Theatre); Love’s Labour’s Lost (Seattle Shakespeare Company); The King and I (Village Theatre); The 25th Annual Putnam County Spelling Bee (Contemporary Classics); Edmond (Balagan Theatre); The Realm of Whispering Ghosts, Intelligent Design of Jenny Chow (Seattle Public Theater).

-TV/film credits include Amazon’s Man In The High Castle, The Scottish Play, The Unspeakable Art of Seduction; commercial spots for Seattle Sounders, Delta Airlines; industrials for Boeing, Starbucks, Apple, and Microsoft.
+TV/film credits include ABC’s Grey’s Anatomy, Station 19, Amazon’s Man In The High Castle, The Scottish Play, The Unspeakable Art of Seduction; commercial spots for Seattle Sounders, Delta Airlines; industrials for Boeing, Starbucks, Apple, and Microsoft.

 Kelly also holds a Bachelor of Science in Cell & Molecular Biology from the University of Washington.
 Her collaboration with Infinity Box Theatre’s ‘Thought Experiments on the Question of Being Human: Genetics & Synthetic Biology’ and UW’s Genetic Engineering research department resulted in her first published work Nature’s Frivolity — a one-act play loosely based on Shakespeare’s A Midsummer Night’s Dream — about Genetics, Nature, Love, and music by Ed Sheeran.